Welcome to today's edition of the Rush 24-7 podcast.

 They have to be brought down.

-Did you watch a Grammys last night?
+Did you watch the Grammys last night?

 Snerdley, you missed it.

-I'm beginning to think this is a quick Grammy takeaway.
+I'm beginning to think, this is a quick Grammy takeaway.

 I ended up having to watch the Grammy opening a little bit.

-I have, you know, this weekend, I had tech problems in everything except my iPhone and iPads.
+This weekend, I had tech problems in everything except my iPhone and iPads.

-Printers here all screwed up, printers at home are all screwed up.
+Printers at home are all screwed up.

-Every remote control for my audio video system at home, blown, not working.
+Every remote control for my audio-video system at home, blown, not working.

 It's just a total mess.